d3netxer/save-geojson-application/README.md

 # save-geojson-application

-This is a serverless application that will recieve a post request and save a geojson into a DynamoDB table on AWS.
+This is a serverless node.js application that will receive a post request and save a geojson into a DynamoDB table on AWS.

 ## extra tips